provenance-io/docs/using-provenance/tx-command.md

 With a key pair and address we can submit transactions to the blockchain.

 {% hint style="info" %}
-Use `provenanced tx --help` to view the types of transactions supported by Provenance.
+Use `provenanced tx --help` to view the types of transactions supported by Provenance Blockchain.

 Transaction requests from the command-line follow the form: